 6. “Raider Wrecker” October 14, 2007 / December 28, 2003: Oakland Raiders vs San Diego Chargers

-He would finish the game with 198 yards and four TDs on 24 carries, setting his career high with the four rushing scores.
-He scored from 3, 27, and 13 yards out and sealed the game late in the fourth quarter with a 41-yard TD run.
+He would finish the game with 198 yards and 4 TD’s on 24 carries, setting his career high with the 4 rushing scores.
+He scored from 3, 27, 13 yards out and sealed the game late in the fourth quarter with a 41-yard TD run.

 5. “Sproles To The Rescue” January 3, 2009: AFC Wildcard Indianapolis Colts vs San Diego Chargers

-Nate Kaeding also hit a clutch field goal to send the game to OT and Mike Scifres averaged over 50 yards a punt, pinning the Colts offense deep on multiple occasions.
+Nate Kaeding also hit a clutch field goal to sent the game to OT and Mike Scifres averaged over 50 yards punting and pinned the Colts offense deep on multiple occasions.
 The Q was absolutely rocking when Sproles broke that plane on that game-winning run.
 I had actually just gotten home that night from a family trip and I picked up my girlfriend at the time (I was a senior in high school) and was driving home to try to catch OT.
 I was listening on the radio when Sproles scored and I blasted the horn for 10 blocks until I got home.

 4. “LT Makes History” December 10, 2006: Denver Broncos vs San Diego Chargers